 What these hormones do is one or more of the following:

-Manufacturers and doctors want to provide the contraceptive pill that is most suited to the woman and causes her the least side effects.
+Manufacturers and doctors want to provide the contraceptive pill (ie the birth control pill) that is most suited to the woman and causes her the least side effects.

-Until she gets it, what side effects might she experience?
+Until she gets that, what side effects might she experience?

-This list isn't complete because every woman is different.
+This list is incomplete because every woman is different.
 The list may seem frightening!
 But virtually no woman gets all these birth control pill side effects, and many say they get none.